Open-Transactions/protocol-docs/spec/NotaryMessages.md

 This document type is the base type for all requests written by the Client and read by the Notary.

-It has some default attributes that are shared by deriving document types.
+It has some attributes that are shared by deriving document types.

 Default Attributes:
 * `NymID`: Identifier.
 The Nym which makes the request.